d2d-weizhi/aceit-dashboard/docs/sprints/sprint-2.0.md

 - I want to focus on getting the Assignments page of AceIt!
 Dashboard implemented.
 - I want to add in the missing `tags` table and then `assignment_tags` and `task_tags`.
 - Populate the tables with relevant data.
-- Start building those state interfaces and the state managers.
 - If there is time today, link up the UI with Supabase backend.

 ## What is Accomplished Today?

 - ✅ Added `tags`, `assignment_tags` and `task_tags` tables.
 - ✅ Populated the `tags` and `assignment_tags` tables with sample data.
+- ✅ Finished implementing state interfaces.
+- ✅ Began the early stages of linking up Supabase backend with the UI.

 ## Observations, Known Issues and Lessons